subugoe/on-merrit-website/_posts/2021-07-19-co-creation-checkpoint.md

 In addition to our interactions with industry and policy makers as presented above, we developed two other surveys.
 With the first one, we are aiming at getting a clearer picture of the uptake of Responsible Research and Innovation and Open Science principles in relation to policy and training.
 With the second one, we would like to deepen our understanding of academic researchers’ views on career progression.
 As a follow up of the first survey, we conducted interviews with key persons that can help clarify the policies on OS and RRI at the institutional level.

-Towards the end of 2021, ON-MERRIT is organising three co-creation workshops with researchers, research managers and funders to receive feedback and validation of the recommendations and guidelines that represent the final outcome of the project.
-If you wish to be involved, please get in contact with us: info@on-merrit.eu.
+Towards the end of 2021, **ON-MERRIT is organising three co-creation workshops with researchers, research managers and funders to receive feedback and validation of the recommendations and guidelines that represent the final outcome of the project.
+If you wish to be involved, please get in contact with us: info[at]on-merrit.eu**.